 By blending the full International Baccalaureate curriculum and the American curriculum – with a healthy helping of innovation and technology – SAIS has the formula for a global education.

-The school enrols children aged 18 months through to 18 years across its two campuses – the Early Learning Village in Serangoon and the main campus for Grade 1-12 in the central district of Toa Payoh.
-The brand-new early years’ centre has been designed and developed exclusively for little people.
+The school enrols children aged 18 months through to 18 years across its two campuses – the Early Learning Village in Serangoon and the main campus for Grade 1 – 12 in the central district of Toa Payoh.
+The early years’ centre has been designed and developed exclusively for little people.
 Shared with Australian International School, another Cognita school, The Village is described as the largest pre-school campus in the world.
 The campuses are located just 10 minutes apart, and a shuttle bus service runs between the two sites.

 The school says: “We’re one school across two campuses and the Early Learning Village is an extension of what we have here.
 For example, Pre-K will visit the campus here for different events, our older students act as mentors, and we hold annual events such as the International Fiesta on both campuses.”